-Funding Program Description Section 5307 This is the primary source of federal funding for capital and maintenance projects.
+Table 6-5 AMATS Transit Funding Programs Funding Program Description Section 5307 This is the primary source of federal funding for capital and maintenance projects.
 These funds are typically used to purchase new buses, equipment, and for preventative maintenance and planning.
 Section 5310 Also known as the Specialized Transportation Program, these funds may be used for capital or operating expenses tailored to better serving elderly persons and persons with disabilities.
 Section 5339 This source is somewhat similar to 5307 in that can also fund capital projects.
-These funds are also used for new buses of for capital facilities.
+These funds are also used for new buses or for capital facilities.